 Can an Employee Refuse Overtime at Work?

-In some states, employers can penalize employees who refuse to work despite a lack of threat to their safety and health, as long as they receive one and a half times their regular pay for every hour exceeding their work week, as per the FLSA.
+In some states, employers can penalize employees who refuse to work despite a lack of threat to their safety and health as long as they receive 1.5 times their regular pay for every hour exceeding their workweek, as per the FLSA.

 Can an Employee Be Fired for Refusing to Work Overtime?